fingerskier/manthra/README.md

 	Orson Welles

 When the student is ready the teacher will appear.
-When the student is truly ready.
+When the student is truly ready the teacher will disappear.
 	Tao Te Ching